AlanDeng7/Module-13-Project2-ETL/README.md

 # Module-13-Project2-ETL

 ## Project Description
-The module 13 ETL mini project is focused on building an ETL popline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data <br /> After the data has been transformed, 4 CSV files will be created from the cleaned up data frames.
+The module 13 ETL mini project is focused on building an ETL popline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
+After the data has been transformed, 4 CSV files will be created from the cleaned up data frames.
+These 4 CSV will be used to to create an ERD and the CSV file data will also be uploaded into a Postgres database.

 ## About
 The files uses in this challenge will in in jupyter notebook file format <br />

 ## Files

+ETL_Mini_Project_Group_3.ipynb

 ## Getting Started
 files used<br />